 - Sense of confusion

 To be clear, you do not have to exhibit all of these symptoms to be impaired.
-You should not operate a motor vehicle if you have consumed any alcohol.
+You should not operate a motor vehicle if you have consumed any alcohol or taken any opiates.
 Make arrangements to secure a safe and sober ride home.

 Stages of Alcohol Consumption